pflanze/website/README.md

 There's currently no rate limiting, so use good passwords (it does slow down each login attempt to take a second, though; hence the minimum is about 56 bits of entropy).

+## License

+The `*.asc` files (public key) are public domain, everything else is © Christian Jaeger <ch@christianjaeger.ch> and licensed under MIT OR Apache-2.0 at your choice.